notator/MNXtoSVG/README.md

 <b>Its main purpose is to provide feedback about the developing standards.</b><br />
 By-products will be both the accumulation of some possibly useful music notation object definitions and, hopefully, a contribution to the wider debate about music notation in general.

-A more detailed description of how this application looks and works in practice can be found (at this repository's github.io site).
+A more detailed description of how this application looks and works can be found at [https://notator.github.io/MNXtoSVG/](https://notator.github.io/MNXtoSVG/).

 May 7th, 2020